radoslawlandowski/blueholidays/README.md

 # How to use:

 1. Setup the BH_APP_CAL_API_KEY environment variable
-2. docker-compose up or ./gradlew bootRun
+2. sh ./tools/scripts/run.sh (to run as Docker container) or ./gradlew bootRun
 3. Import collections and environments from ./tools/postman-collections to your Postman
 4. Pick the proper environment in Postman (Docker or Local) and execute request.
 5. Optionally you can pick the "Lambda" environment.
 I deployed the app to AWS.
-Cold start takes a few seconds.
+Cold start takes up tp 6 seconds.

 # What have I managed to do?